UTAS-Programming-Club/UTAS-Programming-Club.github.io/pages/events.md

 There are two types of general meeting: our annual general meeting which has run every year since 2021;
 and special general meetings, which run whenever there is important business including most recently in both April 2023 and March 2024.

-Our next general meeting should be in October 2025 and will hopefully be followed by a movie night!
+Our next general meeting will be on the 14th of October 2025 and will be followed by a movie night where we will watch Ghostbusters!
+Attendance is free and recommended for all members but a membership is not required and there will be free snacks and soft drinks available.

+We are looking for new people to join our committee.
+We are specifically interested in people with business or legal experience or even just passionate about these areas.
+So if you or someone you know is completing a relevant course let us know, no programming experience is required!
+We are always interested in new people so still come along.

+Check out the announcement on [Discord](https://discord.gg/fQmkjhmd) for more details.

 ## Calendar {class="pt-2 pb-4"}